onap/dcaegen2/docs/sections/architecture.rst

 Data Collection Analytics and Events (DCAE) is the data collection and analysis subsystem of ONAP.
 Its tasks include collecting measurement, fault, status, configuration, and other types of data from network entities and infrastructure that ONAP interacts with, applying analytics on collected data, and generating intelligence (i.e. events) for other ONAP components such as Policy, APPC, and SDNC to operate upon; hence completing the ONAP's close control loop for managing network services and applications.

 The design of DCAE separates DCAE Services from DCAE Platform so that the DCAE system is flexible, elastic, and expansive enough for supporting the potentially infinite number of ways of constructing intelligent and automated control loops on distributed and heterogeneous infrastructure.

 DCAE Service components are the virtual functional entities that realize the collection and analysis needs of ONAP control loops.
 They include the collectors for various data collection needs, the analytics that assess collected data, and various auxiliary microservices that assist data collection and analytics, and support other ONAP functions.
 Service components and DMaaP buses form the "data plane" for DCAE, where DCAE collected data is transported among different DCAE service components.

 On the other hand DCAE Platform components enable model driven deployment of service components and middleware infrastructures that service components depend upon, such as special storage and computation platforms.
-That is, when triggered by an invocation call,  DCAE Platform follows the TOSCA model of the control loop that is specified by the triggering call, interacts with the underlying networking and computing infrastructure such as OpenSatck installations and Kubernetes clusters to deploy and configure the virtual apparatus (i.e. the collectors, the analytics, and auxiliary microservices) that are needed to form the control loop, at locations that are requested by the requirements of the control loop model.
+That is, when triggered by an invocation call,  DCAE Platform follows the TOSCA model of the control loop that is specified by the triggering call, interacts with the underlying networking and computing infrastructure such as OpenStack installations and Kubernetes clusters to deploy and configure the virtual apparatus (i.e. the collectors, the analytics, and auxiliary microservices) that are needed to form the control loop, at locations that are requested by the requirements of the control loop model.
 DCAE Platform also provisions DMaaP topics and manages the distribution scopes of the topics following the prescription of the control loop model by interacting with controlling function of DMaaP.

 DCAE service components operate following a service discovery model.
 A highly available and distributed service discovery and Key-Value store service, embodied by a Consul cluster, is the foundation for this approach.
 DCAE components register they identities and service endpoint access parameters with the Consul service so that DCAE components can locate the API endpoint of other DCAE components by querying Consul with the well know service identities of other components.

 During the registration process, DCAE components also register a health-check API with the Consul so that the operational status of the components are verified.
-Consul's health check offers a separate path for DACE and ONAP to learn about module operation status that would still be applicable even when the underlying infrastructure does not provide native health-check methods.
+Consul's health check offers a separate path for DCAE and ONAP to learn about module operation status that would still be applicable even when the underlying infrastructure does not provide native health-check methods.

-More over, Consul's distributed K-V store service is the foundation for DCAE to distribute and manage component configurations where each key is based on the unique identity of a DACE component, and the value is the configuration for the corresponding component.
+Moreover, Consul's distributed K-V store service is the foundation for DCAE to distribute and manage component configurations where each key is based on the unique identity of a DCAE component, and the value is the configuration for the corresponding component.
 DCAE platform creates and updates the K-V pairs based on information provided as part of the control loop blueprint, or received from other ONAP components such as Policy Framework and SDC.
 Either through periodically polling or proactive pushing, the DCAE components get the configuration updates in realtime and apply the configuration updates.
 DCAE Platform also offers dynamic template resolution for configuration parameters that are dynamic and only known by the DCAE platform, such as dynamically provisioned DMaaP topics.

 DCAE R2 Components
 ------------------

-The following list displays the details of what are included in ONAP DCAE R2.
+The following list displays the details of what is included in ONAP DCAE R2.
 All DCAE R2 components are offered as Docker containers.
 Following ONAP level deployment methods, these components can be deployed as Docker containers running on Docker host VM that is launched by OpenStack Heat Orchestration Template; or as Kubernetes Deployments and Services by Helm.

 - DCAE Platform
     - Core Platform